Pigeon Forge Police Department: Tactical Rescue Unit (TRU)

 The police department is unusual in that a force of this size has a special SWAT team called the Tactical Rescue Unit (TRU TEAM).
-The units formal purpose is to be "deployed in those situations or events which by their nature are more dangerous or hazardous to officers than the majority of calls for police action, and which may constitute or contribute to grave peril to the public."
+The unit's formal purpose is to be "deployed in those situations or events which by their nature are more dangerous or hazardous to officers than the majority of calls for police action, and which may constitute or contribute to grave peril to the public."
 At least two years of department service and completion the basic training test is required for induction into the unit.
-Their job is potentially very dangerous given the situations that SWAT teams of other cities have encountered.
+Their job is potentially dangerous given the situations which SWAT teams of other cities have encountered.
 They are trained in the arts of hostage rescuing, situations involving barricaded gunmen, sniper fire, etc.